 I am a Professor of Computer Science and Engineering at Pennsylvania State University.
 I am also the co-director of the Systems and Internet Infrastructure Security Laboratory (SIIS), a research laboratory focused on the study of security in diverse network and computer environments.
+In January of 2014, I took over as the Chair of the IEEE Technical Committee on Security and Privacy.

 My professional life is devoted to the pursuit of novel research in a broad array of areas of computer science (see below).
 As part of that pursuit I am fortunate to advise a number of exceptionally talented and committed graduate students, as well as participate in many rewarding professional service activities.
 This website documents many of these activities, but is not even close to exhaustive.
 If there is a something you wish to know or want more detail on information that is here, feel free to contact me directly.